Terms of Service

 It is the intent of the parties that the terms of this Agreement be interpreted so as to cause the Principal Agreement to comply with the privacy and security requirements of HIPAA and the requirements of HITECH.
 Accordingly, this Agreement shall amend the Principal Agreement to the extent provided herein regardless of whether this Agreement formally satisfies the requirements of the Principal Agreement for amendment of the Principal Agreement.
 To the extent any provisions of this Agreement conflict with the terms of the Principal Agreement, this Agreement shall govern.

 Breach Liability.
-Notwithstanding anything in this Agreement or the Principal Agreement to the contrary, Business Associate shall not be liable for any use or disclosure of Protected Health Information in violation of this Agreement or HIPAA that is caused by any entity or individual other than Business Associate, including, but not limited to, the transmission of Protected Health Information to an unintended recipient.
+Notwithstanding anything in this Agreement or the Principal Agreement to the contrary, Business Associate shall not be liable for any use or disclosure of Protected Health Information in violation of this Agreement or HIPAA that is caused by any entity or individual other than Business Associate, including, but not limited to, the transmission of Protected Health Information to an unintended recipient, unless such transmission to an unintended recipient was caused by Business Associate.

 No Liability for Company Vendors.
 Notwithstanding anything in this Agreement or the Principal Agreement to the contrary, Business Associate shall not be liable for the actions of any third party